Yonahel/Spyndra/spyndra/README.md

 	3. "3" is for "cmd_3": not yet assigned
     4. "4" is for "cmd_4": not yet assigned

-4. To check current motor signals sent to Spyndra by motor_control_node:
+4. To check current motor signals sent to Spyndra by control_node:
 ```
 rostopic echo /motor_signal
 ```